-There is uncertainty related to coverage, reimbursement and payment by healthcare providers and payors for newly approved drugs.
-The inability or failure to obtain coverage could affect our ability to market our future drugs and decrease our ability to generate revenue.
+There is uncertainty related to coverage, reimbursement and payment by healthcare providers and payors for the ALIGN products and newly approved drugs, if any.
+The inability or failure to obtain or maintain coverage could affect our ability to market the ALIGN products and our future drugs and decrease our ability to generate revenue.

 The availability and levels of coverage and reimbursement of newly approved drugs by healthcare providers and payors is subject to significant uncertainty.
-The commercial success of our drug candidates in both the U.S. and international markets is substantially dependent on whether third party coverage and reimbursement is available.
-The U.S. Centers for Medicare and Medicaid Services, health maintenance organizations and other third party payors in the United States, the European Union and other jurisdictions are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement of new drugs and, as a result, they may not cover or provide adequate payment for our potential drugs.
-Our drug candidates may not be considered cost-effective and reimbursement may not be available to consumers or may not be sufficient to allow our drug candidates to be marketed on a competitive basis.
+The commercial success of the ALIGN products and our drug candidates in both the U.S. and international markets is substantially dependent on whether third party coverage and reimbursement is available.
+The U.S. Centers for Medicare and Medicaid Services, health maintenance organizations and other third party payors in the United States, the European Union and other jurisdictions are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement of new drugs and, as a result, they may not cover or provide adequate payment for its potential drugs.
+The ALIGN products and our drug candidates may not be considered cost-effective and reimbursement may not be available to consumers or may not be sufficient to allow the ALIGN products or our drug candidates to be markete d on a commetitive basis

 In some countries, pricing of prescription drugs is subject to government control.
 In such countries, pricing negotiations with governmental authorities can take three to 12 months or longer following application to the competent authorities.
-To obtain reimbursement or pricing approval in such countries may require conducting an additional clinical trial comparing the cost-effectiveness of the drug to other alternatives.
-In the United States, the Medicare Part D drug benefit to be implemented in 2006 will limit drug coverage through formularies and other cost and utilization management programs, while Medicare Part B limits drug payments to a certain percentage of average price or through restrictive payment policies of "least costly alternatives" and "inherent reasonableness."
+To obtain reimbursement or pricing approval in such countries my require conducting an additional clinical trial comparing the cost-effectiveness of the drug to other alternatives.
+In the United States, the Medicare Part D drug benefit implemented in 2006 will limit drug coverage through formularies and other cost and utilization management programs, while Medicare Part B limits drug payments to a certain percentage of average price or through restrictive payment policies of "least costly alternatives" and "inherent reasonableness."
 Our business could be materially harmed if coverage, reimbursement or pricing is unavailable or set at unsatisfactory levels.

-We may be exposed to product liability claims that may damage our reputation and may not be able to obtain adequate insurance.
+We may be exposed to product liability claims that may damage our reputation and we may not be able to obtain adequate insurance.